sluukkonen/iiris/README.md

 - Automatically curried, data-last API.
 - Performance on par with native JavaScript methods.
 - Good out-of-the-box TypeScript typings.
-- Small footprint (4 kB gzipped) and good tree-shaking support.
+- Small footprint (4 kB gzipped) and excellent tree-shaking support.
 - Support only native JavaScript data types.
 - Target reasonably current JavaScript environments (Node 10+)

+Iiris is still alpha-quality software, so bugs and heavy changes to the API should be expected.

 ## Table of Contents